1. Human

 Human

 Anyone creates a ticket, Slack message, or doc.
 Plain English requirements.
 No YAML, no terminal.
-The role doesn't matter — PM, developer, domain expert.
+PM, developer, domain expert: the role does not matter.

 ticket